BF STYLE GUIDE

 Content should be clear, to the point and written in context.
 It shouldn’t assume knowledge on the part of the reader and should always add value to the subject on which it is written.

-Communicating the message clearly is more important than perfect English. and reading out loud whatever is written is the easiest way to check that it makes sense.
+Communicating the message clearly is more important than perfect English.
+Reading out loud whatever is written is the easiest way to check that it makes sense.

-This style bible does not teach comprehensive grammar, writing techniques or proper spelling, but there are plenty of online resources for that.
+This style guide does not teach grammar, writing techniques or proper spelling apart from specialist terms of art – there are other online resources for that.

 Acronyms